julianritchey/project-2/.ipynb_checkpoints/project_walkthrough-checkpoint.md

 ## Logging out
 ![Logging out](miscellaneous/idv2_logging_out.png)
 For the privacy of personal information, users are encouraged to log out when not using the application.
-Users can log out of the application by clicking the *Log out* link provided in the account submenu.
+Users can log out of the application by clicking the *Logout* link provided in the account submenu.